 Magic.
 Wonder.
 Powerful relationships

-Through her fiction, Elise strives to discover beauty within brokenness and unlock healing after devastating loss.
+Through her fiction, Elise explores beauty within brokenness and finding healing after a devastating loss.
 She intends for her stories to offer light and strength for facing the darkness and disappointments of this world.
-Becoming a mother five years ago added a ferocious affection to her storytelling, and themes of self-sacrifice, legacy, and family ties currently permeate her work.
+Becoming a mother in 2013 added a ferocious affection to her storytelling, and themes of self-sacrifice, legacy, and family ties currently permeate her work.

 Elise lives in Seattle with her amazing husband and two rambunctious kiddos in a house with large windows for letting in the sunlight that she constantly craves, both literally and metaphorically.